 Though areas with high PV potential, such as sunny Alberta, Saskatchewan or the Okanagan Valley in BC, are ideal places for solar PV, with recent innovations a good payback can be had from just about anywhere.

 Solar hot water

 If you’ve ever left your hose sitting in the sun all day you’ll know how much the water left sitting inside it can heat up.
 That simple principle is the basic idea behind solar water heating.
 Some of the best value in renewable energy systems comes from solar hot water.
 It can produce 50 per cent or more of a home’s water heating costs.

 Open-loop systems consist of roof-mounted collectors that absorb the sun’s rays and heat water that then gets used in the home.
 Closed-loop systems work the same way except the sun is used to heat up a heat-transfer fluid such as diluted antifreeze to absorb the heat that then gets transferred to the household water supply via heat exchanger.
-Closed-loop systems are great for a country such as Canada where water freezes much of the year.
+Closed-loop systems are great for cold climates where water freezes much of the year.

 Heat naturally transfers from hot to cold places.
 Heat pumps work on this principle of transferring heat from the ambient environment using a pump.
 When a pump is placed outside it absorbs heat from the outside and delivers it into the building.
 They’re extremely efficient heaters as they can deliver three times as much energy in heat as they consume in electricity.